JoachimSchaeffer/LAVADE/README.md

 File: lavade.mlapp

+To reproduce the figures and Monte Carlo simulation of the manuscript, execute Case_studies.m and figure.m .
+You have to include the Table2Latex and exportfig folder in your path.

 I am planning to work on a python version of this demonstrator as well.
 Please send me a message in case you would appreciate a python version.

 Joachim Schaeffer